-WASHINGTON (AP) -- The average U.S. rate on the 30-year fixed mortgage was unchanged for a second week, remaining near historic lows.
-The average rate on the 15-year mortgage also stayed the same.
-Low mortgage rates are helping to strengthen the housing recovery.
+WASHINGTON (AP) -- The average U.S. rate on the 30-year fixed mortgage was unchanged this week near historic lows, while the average rate on the 15-year loan fell.
+Low mortgage rates could help strengthen the housing recovery.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country on Monday through Wednesday of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-Freddie Mac said that the average rate on five-year adjustable-rate mortgages edged up to 2.64 percent this week from 2.63 percent last week.
-The fee stayed the same at 0.6 point.
+The average rate on a five-year adjustable-rate mortgage fell to 2.63 percent from 2.70 percent last week.
+The fee remained at 0.6 point.